theburningmonk/ReactoKinesix/README.md

 #### When to use *RetryAndStop*?

-> *Amazon Kinesis* uses the *partition key* (which you supply when you push the *record* to *Kinesis*) to calculate a hash which determines which shard a *record* will go into.
+> *Amazon Kinesis* uses the *partition key* (which you supply when you push the *record* to *Kinesis*) to calculate a hash which determines which *shard* a *record* will go into.

-When it's absolutely paramount for you to preserve the order in which records for a particular *partition key* is processed.
-For example, all analytic events for a player in a social game will have the same *partition key* and will therefore end up in the same shard and if these events must be processed sequentially then you will want to use the *RetryAndStop* error handing mode to ensure that persistent/temporary errors does not cause the events to be processed out-of-order.
+When it's absolutely paramount for you to preserve the order in which *records* for a particular *partition key* is processed.
+For example, all analytic events for a player in a social game will have the same *partition key* and will therefore end up in the same *shard* and if these events must be processed sequentially then you will want to use the *RetryAndStop* error handing mode to ensure that persistent/temporary errors do not cause the events to be processed out-of-order.

-> **Note**: if processing of a shard is stopped due to the use of the **RetryAndStop** handling mode then the client application will not try to process this shard again unless explicitly told to do with when you call the `IReactoKinesixApp.StartProcessing` method.
+> **Note**: if processing of a *shard* is stopped due to the use of the **RetryAndStop** handling mode then the client application will not try to process this *shard* again unless explicitly told to do with when you call the `IReactoKinesixApp.StartProcessing` method.
 >
-> However, other workers/nodes will still take over processing of this shard, but if the problem that is causing the *record* to fail is not local to the earlier node, then each and every node that attempts to process the shard will also fail and eventually they will all stop trying to process this particular shard.
+> However, other workers/nodes will still take over processing of this *shard*, but if the problem that is causing the *record* to fail is not local to the earlier node, then each and every node that attempts to process the *shard* will also fail and eventually they will all stop trying to process this particular *shard*.

 > **Important**: **loss of data is possible** if processing of a *shard* is stopped for a prolonged period and unprocessed *records* become unavailable as *Amazon Kinesis* only retains up to 24 hours worth of data.